ente-io/ente/README.md

 If you plan on contributing frequently, we recommend using an editor.
 VSCode is a good choice.
 Also install the Prettier extension for VSCode, and set VSCode to format on save.
-This will use the standard formatting and text wrapping options for this project, so you can just focus on the content.
+This way the editor will automatically format and wrap the text using the project's standard, so you can just focus on the content.

-We currently don't enforce the prettier formatting to make it easy for people unfamiliar with programming to also be able to make edits from GitHub directly.
+Note that we currently don't enforce these formatting standards to make it easy for people unfamiliar with programming to also be able to make edits from GitHub directly.

 This is a common theme - unlike the rest of the codebase where we expect some baseline understanding of the tools involved, the docs are meant to be a place